thomaschanneladvisor/ngx-cron-editor/README.md

 To run the sample app just run `npm run start` and go to `http://localhost:4444/`.
 The app will automatically reload if you change any of the source files.

-This library is published to NPM: `@zapinfo/ngx-cron-editor`
+This library is published to NPM and Github as: `@zapinfo/ngx-cron-editor`

 ## Demo